 5) Value price the customer and offer clients consulting services.

 If you want to learn more about accountant consulting, including engagement letters, managing consulting risk, and much more, make sure to check out the full webinar here.
-Additionally, sign up for a free 14-day trial of Practice Ignition to receive sample engagement letters and tools so that you can submit proposals and receive payment from their convenient website.
-Also, be sure to check out Part Two of this CPA Academy webinar here to learn tips for evaluating expertise during consulting.
+Additionally, sign up for a free 14-day trial of Ignition to receive sample engagement letters and tools so that you can submit proposals and receive payment from their convenient website.
+Also, be sure to check out Part Two and Part Three of this webinar article series.

 If you want to begin incorporating lucrative consulting services into your firm, consider using Gusto’s People Advisory Certification program.
 You and your team can become certified in various people-based consulting services, including HR, payroll, and benefits while also earning CPE credits.